haoyang77/Leetcode_solution/README.md

 Leetcode Question Solution
 ===========================

-This project contain the solutions of leetcode questions.
+This project contains the solutions of leetcode questions.